 PhD Researcher, Dept. Media and Communication London School of Economics and Political Science (LSE)

-Digital Security Programme Lead, Igarapé Institute
+Special Digital Policy Advisor, Digital Security Programme, Igarapé Institute

 Louise Marie Hurel is PhD Researcher in Data, Networks, and Society at the Department of Media and Communications at the London School of Economics and Political Science (LSE).
 Her research focuses on security expertise, imaginaries, and incident response.
 She is interested in areas such as cybersecurity and Internet governance, platform and infrastructure studies, cyber norms, computer-mediated communication, critical security studies, risk and STS.